On this page:

 (hash 'a 'b 'c 'd)

-Further more, the connotations behind the characters work the same way, they are related to each other and complex concepts are broke to simple concepts.
+Further more, the connotations behind the characters work the same way, they are related to each other and complex concepts are broke to simple concepts as well.

-Since the chineseoid chracters are much complicated than general western characters, there are few terminology we need to know in advance: radical, component, part(check the wiktionary page for details).
+Since the chineseoid chracters are much complicated than general western characters, there are few terminologies we need to know in advance: radical, component, part(check the wiktionary page for details).

-Take example of the procedure , the character is composed of (component) and (radical).
-By the composition, we can deduce that this procedure has a similar usage as since it is the radical of .
-And the additionally means the output data is a list(read Naming Rules for more).
+Take example of the procedure , this character is composed of two parts: as component and as radical.
+By composition, we can deduce that this procedure has a similar usage as since it is the radical.
+And the additionally means the type of output data is list(read Naming Rules for more).